-The principal accounting policies adopted in the preparation of this financial report are set out below.
+The principal accounting policies adopted in the preparation of this financial report and that of the previous financial year are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.

-This financial report, for the period 13 March 2008 to 30 June 2009, is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards (which includes Australian Interpretations by virtue of AASB 1048 Interpretation and Application of Standards).
+This financial report is a general purpose financial report which has been prepared in accordance with Australian Accounting Standards (which includes Australian Interpretations by virtue of AASB 1048 Interpretation and Application of Standards) and the Corporations Act 2001.